erebos12/py-bdd-test/readme.md

 ✅ ui_steps.py: 'I enter username and password for user "{username}"'

-✅ ui_steps.py: 'I expect to be logged in successfully and see the landing page from BluConnect'
+✅ ui_steps.py: 'I expect to be logged in successfully and see the landing page'